fkarg/fkarg.github.io/staged/extreme-ownership.md

   of command
 - Have full focus on your highest-priority-objective until it is solved, only then focus on the next
-- do not fixate on a problem too much, maintain the ability to see other problems and rapidly shift priorities when needed
+- Do not fixate on a problem too much, maintain the ability to see other problems and rapidly shift priorities when needed

-Ch8: Decentralized Command
+**Ch8: Decentralized Command**

+{: .box-note}
+True leaders create and need leaders, not followers.
+Everything needs to have someone clearly responsible for doing it.

-- micromanagement does not scale, is large unnecessary effort and complex
+- Micromanagement does not scale, is unnecessary effort and complex
+- [Motivation][drive] also takes a hit
-- major bottlenecks: communication and situational awareness
+- Major bottlenecks: communication and situational awareness
-- delegate tactical decisions to frontline-leaders, and focus on strategic decisions instead
+- Delegate tactical decisions to frontline-leaders, and focus on strategic decisions instead
-- it is hard to manage more than six to ten people directly
+- It is hard to manage more than six to ten people directly
-- everything needs a clearly designated leader
+- Everything needs a clearly designated leader
-- it is important where the limits of decision-making authority are for lower levels
+- It is important where the limits of decision-making authority are for lower levels
-- relevant information for strategic situational awareness neds to be passed up and down the chain, especially when something critical changes
+- Relevant information for strategic situational awareness neds to be passed up and down the chain, especially when something critical changes
-- leaders need to be free to move wherever they are most needed
+- Leaders need to be free to move wherever they are most needed

 ## Part III: Sustaining Victory
-Ch9: Plan
+**Ch9: Plan**

+{: .box-note}
+Maximize expected mission success while relying on the least amount of assumptions. <!-- TODO -->

 - Never take anything for granted when doing mission planning
-- maximize chances for mission success, assuming faulty intel
+- Maximize chances for mission success, assuming faulty intel
-- making assumptions that turn out to be false are failure in leadership
+- Making assumptions that turn out to be false are failure in leadership
-- have a standardized planning process
+- Have a standardized planning process
-- let senior personnell supervise the process, but let everyone, no matter how junior, participate in the planning
+- Let senior personnell supervise the process, but let everyone, no matter how junior, participate in the planning
+- The situation will change, better have a plan that can adapt
-- there will always be risk. minimize it, but take it
+- There will always be risk.
+Minimize it, but take it
-- reevaluate the plan afterward to improve planning process
+- Reevaluate the plan afterward to improve the planning process
-- planning is an integral part of higher performance
+- Planning is an integral part of higher performance

-Ch10: Leading up and Down the Chain of Command
+**Ch10: Leading up and Down the Chain of Command**

+{: .box-note}
+Do not expect support if you did not convey the importance to your superior.
+Have boundaries and tell them what you are going to do within them.
+Do not get lost in details, and keep your team aware of the strategic picture. <!-- TODO -->

-- it's hard to see strategic impact when working on a tactical level
+- It is hard to see strategic impact when working on a tactical level
-- you need to make sure that everyone understands _why_ you do what you do, from a strategic perspective
+- You need to make sure that everyone understands _why_ you do what you do, from a strategic perspective
-- figure out ways to communicate the strategic picture instead of blaming them for not understanding it
+- Figure out ways to communicate the strategic picture instead of blaming them for not understanding it
-- if your boss is not helping you as much as you need him to, blame yourself first and see what you can do better to convey the seriousness of the situation and that support will be allocated
+- If your boss is not helping you as much as you need him to, blame yourself first and see what you can do better to convey the seriousness of the situation and that support will be allocated
-- you also need to push situational awareness up the chain of command
+- You also need to push situational awareness up the chain of command
-- public displays of discontent or disagreement with the chain of command undermine authority at all levels and lead to catastrophic performance
+- Public displays of discontent or disagreement with the chain of command undermine authority at all levels and lead to catastrophic performance
-- every leader needs to support a decision, once it has been made, and execute it as if it were his own - even when being against it
+- Every leader needs to support a decision, once it has been made, and execute it as if it were his own - even when being against it
-- responsibility for leading everyone in your world: subordinates and superiors alike
+- Responsibility for leading everyone in your world: subordinates and superiors alike
-- don't ask your leader what you should do, tell them what you are going to do
+- Don't ask your leader what you should do, tell them what you are going to do

-Ch11: Decisiveness amid Uncertainty
+**Ch11: Decisiveness amid Uncertainty**

+{: .box-note}
+Make the best decision with the information available, but always make a decision.

-- information will never be complete, and yet decisions need to be made
+- Information will never be complete, and yet decisions need to be made
-- leaders need to make decisions promptly and adjust them based on evolving situations
+- Leaders need to make decisions promptly and adjust them based on evolving situations
 - Waiting for certainty leads to the inability to execute.
 Uncertainty will prevails.
-- as a leader, be 'aggressive' in your decisions, certainly not 'inactive'
+- As a leader, be 'aggressive' in your decisions, certainly not 'inactive'
-- leaders _need_ to be seen as decive, even when facing hard decisions.
+- Leaders _need_ to be seen as decive, even when facing hard decisions.
 You always have enough informations for a decision.

-Ch12: Discipline Equals Freedom
+**Ch12: Discipline Equals Freedom**

+{: .box-note}
+High performance is possible only with proper discipline and clear procedures.

-- freedom to operate increased substantially through disciplined procedures
+- Freedom to operate increases substantially through disciplined procedures
-- the best are always the most disciplined
+- The best are always the most disciplined
-- make your fundamental procedures to disciplined habits to make changes easier
+- Make your fundamental procedures to disciplined habits, this enables easier changes
-- let others step up and take charge when it makes sense
+- Let others step up and take charge when it makes sense
-- leaders who lose their temper lose respect, but do show emotions
+- Leaders who lose their temper lose respect, but do show emotions
-- be competitive, but a gracious and professional loser
+- Leaders should be competitive, but lose in a gracious and professional way
-- (some more details)

-Ch13: Afterword
+**Ch13: Afterword**
+Some Leaders are born, but everyone can learn.
+Listen to every good idea.
+{: .box-note}

 - Some leaders are born, others made.
 But everyone can become a leader by taking ultimate responsibility.
-- the boldest and most successful plans tend to come from frontline leaders
+- The boldest and most successful plans tend to come from frontline leaders
-- leadership is simple, but not easy
+- Leadership is simple, but not easy
-- leading is the most challenging, and therefore most gratifying undertaking
+- Leading is the most challenging, and therefore most gratifying undertaking

 ---
 # Review
 - [ ] Glad I read it?
 - [ ] Short verdict

 ## Main Takeaways
 - Leading up the chain: if they have to ask, you were bad at explaining.